ArapzRuto/Mental-Health-Analytics/README.md

 ---

-## 🧹 Data Preparation
+##  Data Preparation

 The dataset was cleaned and prepared through:
-- Handling missing values
+- Handled missing values
-- Removing inconsistencies
+- Removed inconsistencies
-- Standardizing categorical variables
+- Standardized categorical variables
-- Structuring data for analysis and visualization
+- Structured data for analysis and visualization

 ---